kjtoss/Game_TextBased/ReadMe.txt

-This is the ReadMe file for my Test Based Adventure Game, called the Lost Adventurer.
+This is the ReadMe file for my Text Based Adventure Game, called the Lost Adventurer.

-More information to come.. stay tuned!
+You are lost on a college campus, but there is obviously no way you can know what campus it is.
+I mean really.. who has ever heard of these long names like "Champagnat" or "Donnelly."

+Pfff.. good luck figuring out where to go!